yyy153/LDC-MGM/README.md

 *Note* The core idea of the algorithm comes from [this paper](https://ui.adsabs.harvard.edu/abs/2014Sci...344.1492R/abstract)
 ```
-Rodriguez A ,  Laio A .
-Clustering by fast search and find of density peaks[J].
+Rodriguez A, Laio A. Clustering by fast search and find of density peaks[J].
 Science, 2014, 344(6191):1492.
 ```

 ## Dependencies